danielolsson100/Tibber/README.md

 # Tibber
-This powershell script extracts Tibber GraphiQL
+This script extracts Tibber GraphiQL data to Powershell